This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Hydraulic disc brakes provide strong, predictable stopping power in varied terrain.
+- Hydraulic disc brakes provide consistent stopping power on descents and in wet conditions.

 Cons